susynt/susynt-read/README.md

 Where `<tag>` is your desired SusyNt tag that you want to read.
 The available tags are in the "releases" section at the top of this page or at [releases](https://github.com/susynt/susynt-read/releases).

+- `setup_area` checkouts out SusyNtuple as well as the packages that it depends on
+- `setup_release` sets up the needed ROOT version as well as well as RootCore and compiles all of the packages

 For a list of available SusyNt datasets for the recent production:
 ```
 source bash/available_datasets.sh